What Is Child Maintenance?

-If you have access to the internet you should visit www.cmoptions.org where you will be able to access the free advice provided by the Government to assist parents in reaching their own agreement for Child Maintenance.
+For more information about Child Maintenance visit Child Maintenance Options, who give free, impartial advice provided by the Government to assist parents in reaching their own agreement for Child Maintenance.

 All new applications for child maintenance will be dealt with by the CMS in accordance with the formula set out below.